Programme Evaluation in Development

 Credits: 4 ECTS

 Programme evaluations are an area of increasing importance in the field of international development cooperation.
-The course will introduce students to the major methodological choices and practical challenges often faced by development practitioners when implementing these evaluations.
+The course will introduce students to the major methodological choices and practical challenges typically faced by development practitioners when implementing these studies.

 The course will start with the 'politics' of programme evaluation, focusing on normative questions, such as 'who decides what gets evaluated and what results get disseminated?', and the institutional obstacles encountered by many aid agencies when they started to strengthen their internal evaluation capacities in the past years.
-The second and main part of the course will review strengths and weaknesses of alternative methods and tools used in programme evaluations, including focus groups, surveys, experimental methods, and process tracing studies.
+The second and main part of the course will introduce students to alternative approaches to evaluation, including experimental methods, process tracing studies, participatory appraisals, as well as supporting tools, such as results frameworks, theories of change and performance indicators.
 The last section will discuss specific challenges and solutions for programme evaluations and data collection in humanitarian settings, an area of increasing importance for development agencies.
-The course’s method of instruction will be practice- and case-study based with a focus on the feasibility and value-added of different evaluation approaches for specific programme contexts and evaluation purposes.
+The course’s method of instruction will be practice- and case study-based, with a focus on the feasibility and value-added of different evaluation approaches for specific programme contexts and evaluation purposes.

 The course will be complemented by other compulsory and elective courses including on research design and methods (first and second semester) and a specialized course on experimental evaluation methods (second semester).